AlexisT37/p5myblog/README.md

 ## Required tools and versions

 This project assumes that you are using laragon.
-I used PHP 7.4.30, because it is the version I used in a company setting.
+I used PHP 7.4.30, because it is the version I use in a company setting.

 ## Installation

 Clone the files on your computer in your www laragon folder.
-Use the compose install command to add the dependencies to the project.
+Use the composer install command to add the dependencies to the project.
 Create an .env file in the root folder of your project.
 Edit the SECRET line with the value of your choice. use the sql file to create your database placeholder